GPUNexus/HIP/docs/understand/texture_fetching.rst

   :alt: Texture with yellow border color
   :align: center

-  Texture with yellow border color
+  Texture with yellow border color.
+The purple lines are not part of the texture, only denote the edge, where the addressing begins.

 .. _texture_fetching_wrap:
 Address mode wrap